Infected eczema occurs when a virus or bacteria gets into an open eczema wound. These infections worsen existing symptoms.

 Sometimes, patches of eczema can become infected.
-This happens when a virus or bacteria gets into open wounds or cracked skin at the site of a rash.
+This happens when a virus or bacteria gets into an open wound or cracked skin at the site of a rash.
 It is important for a doctor to treat infected eczema as soon as possible.

 A variety of viruses, bacteria, and fungi can cause infected eczema.
 The following are some of the more common microbes responsible for causing infected eczema: